• Skip to primary navigation

 • Roughly chop the potato into chunks before adding them to a large pot of water.
 Add enough water to the pot so that all the potatoes are completely submerged in water.

-• Drain off the excess water and use a potato masher/immersion stick blender to break down the potato chunks into mash and incorporate the butter.
+• Drain off the excess water and use a potato masher/immersion stick blender to break down the potato chunks into mash and incorporate the butter (you can use some almond milk if you want to make it creamy).

-• On medium heat add the coconut oil and begin to saute the onion and garlic for 30 seconds.
+• On medium heat add the olive oil and begin to saute the onion and garlic for 30 seconds.

 steps5-8 preparing the ingredients in the saucepan for the stuffing